ovro-lwa/distributed-pipeline/README.md

 [![Build Status](https://travis-ci.com/ovro-lwa/distributed-pipeline.svg?branch=master)](https://travis-ci.com/ovro-lwa/distributed-pipeline)
 [![codecov](https://codecov.io/gh/ovro-lwa/distributed-pipeline/branch/master/graph/badge.svg)](https://codecov.io/gh/ovro-lwa/distributed-pipeline)
 ## Set up development environment
+Before you start, it's important to make sure that other installations of casacore are not in your `LD_LIBRARY_PATH`; otherwise it may mess up casa6.

 If you have not done so, create a barebone python3.6 environment with conda
 ```
 conda create --name py36_orca python=3.6